chrismhodgson/nextjs-pfrac/data/_pages/about/road-running.md

 3. The rounded times are set as the 1st, 2nd, 3rd and 4th class standards respectively.

 This method ensures that anyone achieving, say 1st class, for any distance must have got at least a WAVA score of 75%, and also ensures consistency between ages, sexes and distances.

-Please note these are not minimum standards for members and they are entirely voluntary - the club welcomes all runners of all abilities and has a very wide range within the membership!

 - Times run in races at any time since the runner last joined Penistone Footpath Runners (performances from before a break in membership cannot be included) and while the runner was in the current age category count towards the club standards.
 - To achieve a standard a runner needs to complete any 3 of the 6 distances to the required standard.